DuraiRajSaravanan/Training_Pramati/InterviewExperience.md

 #### What was in interviewer’s mind:

-- Interviewer tested our ability to learn and implement new languages : They asked to write the programs that we did in technical round with a different language which is new to us.
+- Interviewer tested our ability to learn and implement new languages : They asked us to write the programs that we did in technical round with a different language which is new to us.
 We can make use of internet to learn the language.
 - Tested if we are strong in logics : When a program is given they were focused on the approach and logic that we used to solve the problem

 #### What was in candidate’s mind when giving interview?